Endless077/LapMiner/README.md

 Install LapMiner: just clone this repository and install python (prefer 3.8.10 or higher version).

-Then create a virtual environment (n.b needs pip and venv installed):
+Then create a virtual environment (needs pip and venv installed):

 ```bash
   python3 -m venv venv